-(6) Qualified Reserves Evaluator or Auditor - The definitions of qualified reserves evaluator and qualified reserves auditor are set out in paragraphssection 1.1(y) and 1.1(x) of NI 51-101, respectively,101 and again in the NI 51-101 Glossary.
+(6) Qualified Reserves Evaluator or Auditor - The definitions of qualified reserves evaluator and qualified reserves auditor are set out in section 1.1 of NI 51-101, and again in the NI 51-101 Glossary.

 The defined terms "qualified reserves evaluator" and "qualified reserves auditor" have a number of elements.
 A qualified reserves evaluator or qualified reserves auditor must